phr34k0/proxmark3/Installation_Instructions/Parrot-OS-Proxmark3-RDV4-installation.md

 sudo apt-get install p7zip git build-essential libreadline5 libreadline-dev \
 libusb-0.1-4 libusb-dev libqt4-dev perl pkg-config wget libncurses5-dev gcc-arm-none-eabi
 ```
-If you do get any issues during the requirments installation, I have found it can help using the synaptic package manager.
-You can go one by one and grab all the requirements and dependencies.
+If you do get any issues during the requirements installation, I have found it to help using the synaptic package manager.

-Next thing we want to do is clone the repo.
+Clone the repo.
 ```sh
 git clone https://github.com/RfidResearchGroup/proxmark3.git
 ```

-Get the latest commits , although its probably up to date.
+Get the latest commits
 ```sh
 git pull
 ```